Create a shirt with Printify today

 Direct-to-garment printing

-This technique uses a direct-to-garment (DTG) printer to spray ink directly on the shirt that has been pretreated to make the ink stick better.
-This is a wallet-friendly solution for smaller orders and one of the most popular printing methods.
+This technique uses a direct-to-garment (DTG) printer to spray ink directly on a pretreated shirt, making the ink stick better.
+It is a wallet-friendly solution for smaller orders and one of the most popular printing methods.

 Pros: